kbundy/astr119-2023/session_notes/class_demo_notes_session-06.md

-	planets.append('mercury')  # Add a new item to the list planets.remove('jupiter')  # Remove an item from the list planets.count('mercury')  # Number of times a list item appears
+	planets.append('mercury')  # Add a new item to the list planets.remove('jupiter')  # Remove an item from the list planets.count('mercury')  # Number of times a list item appears planets.index('jupiter')  # Returns the first list index that matches the supplied value

 The `copy` method.
 A new assignment points to a new variable to the same object.